-On the day of our arrival into the community, we were unable to work that day because night fell so we had downtime and rested for the next day.
+On the day of our arrival in the community, we were unable to work, because it was already dark so we had downtime and rested for the next day.
 We planned how to execute our work here successfully that day.
 We had selected two schools earlier but it turned out that we were not able to lodge in the proposed community where the school was in so we lodged in another nearby village that we could even walk to our selected community for our surveys.

-Next, we come home, picked the items we bought to paint a shelve at Adaklu Waya that we had started last year as a community library project to go and paint it after we finish surveying the other school in Waya.
+Next, we came home, picked the items we bought to paint a shelve at Adaklu Waya that we had started last year as a community library project to paint after surveying the other school in Waya.
 We walked about 2 miles to Waya.
 On our way we made a stop at The Kings’ Perseverance Academy; the only private school around to see their situation of a library as well.
 They had no library but had a place they kept books that could be transformed into a library.
 We interacted with the teacher in charge and proceeded to Waya.

 At Waya E.P Primary and Junior High school, they had no library too but had a room that could be transformed into a library.
 We meet the headteachers and they took us to see the room.
-They had lots of books packed down in the room but we found out that they were redundant; not the standard of the pupils and don’t even meet the curricular in Africa.
-Apparently they were old books shipped from the US.
+They had lots of books packed down in the room but we found out that they were redundant; not the standard of the pupils and don’t even meet the curriculum in Africa.
+They were old books shipped from the US.

-On our journey back, we made a stop at Waya to check if the shelf had dried so we can shelve the books.
+On our journey back, we stopped at Waya to check if the shelf had dried to shelve the books.
 It was, we positioned it into the corner we are given at the shop and we arranged the books in. we took an account of the names of the books, their authors and the total sum and left to Anfoe.
 The shelf was inaugurated in February and then it was opened to the community for full access anytime the shop is opened.